When to Switch from Puppy Food to Adult Dog Food

 When to switch to adult dog food

 Some typical indicators of the right time to change from puppy food to dog food are dog size, breed and age.
-Depending on what size breed your dog is, the right age to transition to puppy food will differ.
+Depending on what size breed your dog is, the right age to transition to adult food will differ.
 Read on to find out more.

 Small or medium breed puppies